 I LOVE this side dish and it will reheat well for dinner tomorrow.
 I also sous vided some boneless pork chops for 3 hours at 135 F.

 These chops will be seared off later this week.

-While I prepped all this food, I nibbled on carrots with sun-dried tomato pesto, a hard-boiled egg, a few mac nuts, and a couple handfuls of coconut flakes.
+While I prepped all this food, I noshed on carrots with sun-dried tomato pesto, a hard-boiled egg, a few mac nuts, and a couple handfuls of coconut flakes.

-By the way, I listened to Robb Wolf’s podcast with Sarah Fragoso this morning, she inspired me to make our kids go Paleo.
-I know it won’t happen overnight, but I’m going to be persistent and stick to my guns.
-She talked about how her weekly go-to meal is taco night so that’s what I made for the gang here at Chez Fitbomb/Nom Nom Paleo tonight.
+I listened to Robb Wolf’s podcast with Sarah Fragoso this morning and she inspired me to make our kids go Paleo.
+I know it won’t happen over night but I’m going to be persistent and stick to my guns.
+She talked about how her weekly go-to meal is taco night so that’s what I made for the gang Chez Fitbomb/Nom Nom Paleo tonight.

 I served them with butter lettuce (my favorite type of lettuce for tacos), sliced jicama, diced tomatoes, homemade guacamole, and salsa.

-My older kiddo loved the meat!
-I’m a proud Paleo mommy.
+My older kiddo loved the meat and it made me a proud Paleo mommy.0